Rocky Flats Plant: 1970s

 Dr. Carl Johnson, Jefferson County health director from 1973 to 1981, directed numerous studies on contamination levels and health risks the plant posed to public health.
 Based on his conclusions, Johnson opposed housing development near Rocky Flats.
 In 1985, after hearing from various experts, the U.S. District Court for the District Court of Colorado found the results of Dr. Carl Johnson's study were "unreliable because the reported relationship seems implausible given the latency period for the types of cancer reported and because the excess cancers are different from the types of cancers expected to result from internally deposited plutonium."
 In addition, the court agreed with the Colorado State epidemiologist that "no measurable increases in cancer incidence resulting from operations at Rocky Flats have been demonstrated by any appropriate scientific method."
 To date, there has never been an epidemiological study of people who lived or live near the Rocky Flats site.
 Kristen Iversen, author of Full Body Burden: Growing Up in the Nuclear Shadow of Rocky Flats, contends later studies confirmed many of his findings.

-Dr. John Candler Cobb, Professor of Preventive Medicine at the University of Colorado Medical Center, lead a study for the EPA which found that residents near Rocky Flats had higher concentrations of plutonium in their lungs than those further away.
+Dr. John Candler Cobb, Professor of Preventive Medicine at the University of Colorado Medical Center, led a study for the EPA which found that residents near Rocky Flats had higher concentrations of plutonium in their lungs than those further away.
 This study was funded after a previous study on cattle showed similar results.
 He later testified that the most significant danger of radioactive contamination came from the 1967 incident in which oil barrels containing plutonium leaked 5,000 USgal of oil into sand under the barrels, which was then blown by strong winds as far away as Denver.